 There are a variety of reasons why a refrigerator will not cool.
-If you want to spare yourself a little time and inconvenience, give Payne Appliance Repair a call for refrigerator repair in CITY, ST. We’re eager to come out and diagnose the issue and fix it for you.
+If you want to spare yourself a little time and inconvenience, give Payne Appliance Repair a call for refrigerator repair in Michigan.
+We’re eager to come out and diagnose the issue and fix it for you.

 When your refrigerator isn’t cold, it’s time to figure out what the problem could be.
 A lot of times it is something as common as a good coil cleaning behind the refrigerator.
 But, with modern models of refrigerators, they are manufactured with a variety of sensors as well.

 Before we look too deep, we inspect the most common and simple reasons for this issue.
 Here are some of the things that we’ve found lead to a refrigerator that won’t cool:

 Is the refrigerator plugged into an electrical outlet?
 This may seem like it’s a silly question, but we’ve been called out to appointments that this was the problem.
 For some reason, it was not plugged in.
 Maybe a child or pet unplugged it, or an electrician during a service visit.
 Whatever the reason may be, be sure it is plugged in.